SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 Next, add the new package as a dependency to [the `package.json` in `code-export`](https://github.com/SeleniumHQ/selenium-ide/blob/c55c556ffc947fd3f6ee8ab317915c6f879a88dc/packages/code-export/package.json#L22).

-Lastly, run `yarn` from the root of the project.
+Lastly, run `yarn` from the root of the project, and then build the project using `yarn watch` (full details for getting a local build going are available [here](https://github.com/SeleniumHQ/selenium-ide/blob/v3/README.md)).

 ### 2. Update the locators and commands